acm-uiuc/til/_til/vim/check-your-current-color-scheme.md

+---
-# Check Your Current Color Scheme
+title: Check Your Current Color Scheme
+category: vim
+---

 Vim ships with a number of different color schemes.
 There is also a plethora of color schemes built by the open source community.
 If you'd like to know